austinnakamatsu/minecraft/README.md

 Create a file called `terraform/main.tf` and copy paste the following below:

 >[!NOTE]
 > Replace "~/mykeyfile" with your keypair name and path.
-Replace "your_absolute_path" with the absolute path to your script file.

 ``` tf
 terraform {